Juniper/terraform-provider-mist/docs/resources/org_gatewaytemplate.md

 Optional:

 - `route` (String)
-- `vrf_name` (String) name of the vrf instance, it can also be the name of the VPN or wan if they
+- `vrf_name` (String) Name of the vrf instance, it can also be the name of the VPN or wan if they

 <a id="nestedatt--routing_policies--terms--matching--vpn_path_sla"></a>